This post may contain affiliate links. Please read my disclosure policy.

 - If you’d prefer to use regular chorizo, just cook it in a medium pan and either stir it into the soup or serve the soup with the crumbled chorizo sprinkled on top.

-- I love serving this soup with some cornbread, but you could use a slotted spoon and serve it over rice, too, for more of that New Orleans style feel like red beans and rice.
+Or you could use a slotted spoon and serve it over rice, too, for more of that New Orleans style feel like red beans and rice. ❤️

 - 1 pound dried black beans